Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 If you've never played Fallout: New Vegas before, I recommend following the [**Viva New Vegas**](https://vivanewvegas.github.io/) modding guide.
 It has a fraction of the mods present here, and will take you considerably less time to follow and install appropriately.

-Also, before starting this list, I highly recommend you check out [_this page_](https://github.com/Sigourn/moddingtips.md), it details some general modding rules and practices you should follow so you don't run into any unnecessary issues down the line.

-Feel free to post any issues and point out where I can make improvements.
+Also, feel free to post any issues and point out where I can make improvements.
 Your feedback is greatly appreciated.

 ## About